cap-js-community/sap-afc-sdk/README.md

 The library includes a mocked processing for jump-start development, which is disabled by default via option.
 `cds.requires.sap-afc-sdk.mockProcessing: false`

-Setting option `cds.requires.sap-afc-sdk.mockProcessing: true` the mocked Job processing completes jobs based on a random time value between `0-30` seconds.
+Setting option `cds.requires.sap-afc-sdk.mockProcessing: true` a basic mocked job processing completes jobs based on a random time value between `0-30` seconds.

+The project can be adjusted to use basic mock processing automatically via command:
+- Terminal: `afc add -b mock`

 A more advanced mocked Job processing can be configured by setting the following [CDS env](https://cap.cloud.sap/docs/node.js/cds-env)